NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

 corresponding text description begins in column 23.
 All of the Table A mnemonics are declared first, followed by all of the Table D mnemonics, followed by all of the Table B mnemonics.
-Within each set, it is generally a good idea for human-readability purposes to list the mnemonics in ascending order with respect to their FXY number, although this is not required by the BUFRLIB software itself.
+Within each set, it is generally a good idea for human-readability purposes to list the mnemonics in ascending order with respect to their FXY number, although this is not required.
-Likewise, human-readability can usually also be improved by the judicious use of one or more separator lines containing the required "|" character in columns 1, 12, 21, and 80 but without any actual mnemonic declaration; however, again, the use of such separator lines is not required by the software.
-In fact, the software will simply continue reading lines of the file, one at a time, and looking for new mnemonic declarations, until it reaches a line which does not contain a "|" character in each of columns 1, 12, 21, and 80, at which point it then knows that the first section of the tables file has ended.
+Human-readability can usually also be improved by the use of separator lines containing the required "|" character in columns 1, 12, 21, and 80 but without any actual mnemonic declaration.
+The use of such separator lines is not required.
+The software will continue reading lines of the file, one at a time, and looking for new mnemonic declarations, until it reaches a line which does not contain a "|" character in each of columns 1, 12, 21, and 80, at which point it then knows that the first section of the tables file has ended.

 <br>

-We mentioned earlier that mnemonics only exist in order to facilitate user interaction with the BUFRLIB software and that, therefore, mnemonics should be as intuitive as possible.
-We now need to amend that statement slightly, because certain Table A mnemonics do have a special additional function.
-Specifically, if a Table A mnemonic consists of 8 characters (i.e. the maximum) and if characters 3 through 8 are all digits, then the mnemonic is also used by the software to set the data category and local subcategory within Section 1 of each BUFR message when writing/encoding data subsets corresponding to that mnemonic.
+If a Table A mnemonic consists of 8 characters (i.e. the maximum) and if characters 3 through 8 are all digits, then the mnemonic is also used by the software to set the data category and local subcategory within Section 1 of each BUFR message when writing/encoding data subsets corresponding to that mnemonic.
 In such cases, characters 3 through 5 define the category, and characters 6 through 8 define the subcategory.

+Referring to our
-Therefore, in referring again to our [sample DX BUFR tables file](#bftab) where we've defined three different Table A mnemonics, we've also indicated that, e.g. when we use the software to write/encode data subsets according to the Table A mnemonic "NC002007" (i.e. wind profiler), we want all BUFR messages which contain
+[sample DX BUFR tables file](#bftab) where we've defined three different Table A mnemonics, we've also indicated that, e.g. when we use the software to write/encode data subsets according to the Table A mnemonic "NC002007" (i.e. wind profiler), we want all BUFR messages which contain